tilburgsciencehub/website/content/topics/Analyze/Regression/linear-regression/regression-analysis.md

 Linear regression (`lm`) is suitable for a response variable that is numeric.
 For logical values (e.g., did a customer churn: yes/no), you need to estimate a logistic regression model (`glm`).
 The code sample below estimates a model, checks the model assumptions, and shows the regression coefficients.

-- Model transformations can be incorporated into the formula, for example: `formula = log(y) ~ I(x^2)`.
+- Model transformations can be incorporated into the formula.
+For example: `formula = log(y) ~ I(x^2)`.
 - The coefficients (`coefficients(mdl)`), predictions for the original data set (`fitted(mdl)`), and residuals (`residuals(mdl)`) can be directly derived from the model object.
-- A concrete example on how to evaluate model assumptions (mean residuals is 0, residuals are normally distributed, homoscedascticiy) can be found at the building block [Evaluate Model Assumptions](/analyze/regression/model-assumptions).
+- A concrete example of how to evaluate model assumptions (mean of the residuals is 0, residuals are normally distributed, homoscedasticity) can be found in [this topic](/analyze/regression/model-assumptions).

 {{% codeblock %}}